tkerbe2/iac-intro-lab-4/README.md

 <br>

 - With a successful plan you should see something similiar to my screenshot with 15 new resources to create.
+You can simply discard this run.

 <br>